-Saving a deposit for a mortgage can be the biggest hurdle to buying a home, so see if our top tips can help you speed up the process.
+Saving a deposit for a mortgage can be the biggest hurdle to buying a home.
+Our top tips could help you speed up the process.

-Saving up a deposit for a mortgage can seem like a massive challenge if you want to buy your own home.
+Saving up a deposit for a mortgage can seem like a massive challenge.

-From mortgage affordability rules to the increasing cost of renting, getting on the housing ladder has got harder and harder for first-time buyers.
+From mortgage affordability rules to the increasing cost of renting, getting on the housing ladder isn’t easy for first-time buyers.

-If you're one of the many people struggling to save up for a deposit, there are a few things you can do to speed along the process.
+If you're struggling to save for a deposit, there are a few things you can do to speed up the process.

 The sooner you start planning and saving, the sooner you'll be able to start looking for your own home.